Blamed For Coronavirus Outbreak, Muslims In India Come Under Attack

 He's shaking.
 His hands and face are bloody.
 His attackers beat him and threaten to douse him with fuel and set him on fire.
 They accuse him of intentionally trying to spread the coronavirus.

-The victim, identified later by authorities and neighbors as 22-year-old Mehboob Ali, was on his way home from a Muslim missionary conference in central India, when he came under attack April 5 in his village of Harewali, on the northwest edge of India's capital.
-Ali managed to escape, and was treated at a local hospital.
+The man, identified later by authorities and neighbors as 22-year-old Mehboob Ali, was on his way home from a Muslim missionary conference in central India when he came under attack April 5 in his village of Harewali, on the northwest edge of India's capital.
+Ali managed to escape and was treated at a local hospital.

 The assault, video of which has been shared widely in India on social media, is part of a wave of violence against Indian Muslims in recent weeks.
-The country's biggest religious minority, Muslims number nearly 200 million in Hindu-majority India, and have long faced abuse and violence, particularly under the Hindu nationalist government of Prime Minister Narendra Modi.
+The country's biggest religious minority, Muslims number nearly 200 million in Hindu-majority India.
+They have long faced abuse and violence, particularly under the Hindu nationalist government of Prime Minister Narendra Modi.

 The coronavirus crisis appears to have exacerbated that.
 The Muslim missionary group Ali is affiliated with, Tablighi Jamaat, was criticized for holding another conference in New Delhi, which turned into one of India's biggest coronavirus hot spots.
 But even Muslims unaffiliated with the group say they have faced increased discrimination, harassment and attacks.
 The violence has been fueled, victims and observers say, by right-wing Hindu nationalist TV channels, misinformation on social media and statements from ruling party politicians.

-In early March, Tablighi Jamaat — an Islamic movement with tens of millions of followers worldwide — held a conference at its Delhi headquarters, in violation of social distancing rules.
-Authorities believe attendees caught COVID-19 there, and then returned home, spreading the virus across India.
+In early March, Tablighi Jamaat — an Islamic movement with tens of millions of followers worldwide — held a conference at its Delhi headquarters in violation of social distancing rules.
+Authorities believe attendees caught COVID-19 there and then returned home, spreading the virus across India.
 While testing is not widespread, the Health Ministry has said about 30% of India's total COVID-19 cases have been traced to people who attended the event.
 Tens of thousands of people who came in contact with them have been quarantined.

 On April 16, India charged one of the movement's leaders, Muhammad Saad Kandhalvi, with culpable homicide.
 If convicted, he faces up to 10 years in prison.
 Kandhalvi remains in hiding, but his spokesman Musharraf Ali Khan issued a video statement urging followers to cooperate with police.